hfboyce/tableau_course/_sources/lessons/tableau2.md

 #### Extensions

-For certain additional actions and features we can also add extensions that other people have made and shared publicly.
+For certain additional actions and features, we can also add extensions that other people have made and shared publicly.

 We will discuss this in the 4th lesson if we have time.